Classifying hands poses with Kendall shape spaces#

 (52, 22, 3)

 The Kendall metric is a Riemannian metric that takes this alignment into account.
-It corresponds to the metric of the Kendall shape space, which is the manifold defined as the preshape space quotient by the action of the rotation in m_ambient dimensions, here in 3 dimensions.
+It corresponds to the metric of the Kendall shape space, which is the manifold defined as the preshape space quotient by the action of the rotation in ambient_dim dimensions, here in 3 dimensions.

 We can use it to perform a tangent PCA in the Kendall shape space, and determine if we see a difference in the hand shapes.